ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 data MUST include padding.
 All unknown or unsupported parameters to "PrivateToken" authentication credentials MUST be ignored.

-Clients present this Token structure to Origins in a new HTTP request using the Authorization header as follows:
+Clients present this Token structure to origins in a new HTTP request using the Authorization header as follows:

 ~~~